 The photo identification card may be obtained at the Office of Public Safety & Security.
 This office is located in the ground level area of the Barbelin Building (Room 13) and is open twenty-four hours per day.Saint Joseph’s University constituents without a current SJU identification card may be denied admission to the Library.
 If their card has been lost or stolen, they will be expected to present themselves to the Public Safety Office to obtain their card before they return to the Library.

-Children must be accompanied by adults in order to access the Library.
+Children must be accompanied by an adult both to enter and move about the building.

 Saint Joseph’s University alumni will be granted access to the building and may obtain a Library card in order to borrow books.
 This card is obtained at the Library Service Desk.
 (See Policy on Alumni)